BrianDunneKK/JavaScriptGames/Stopwatch/Stage1/README.md

-# Stopwatch - Stege 1
+# Stopwatch - Stage 1
 JavaScript game created by CoderDojo Kilkenny

 This is Stage 1 in the development of a stopwatch.